SoPaDoMaCaCo/SoPaDoMaCaCo.github.io/_posts/2018-12-12-XXX-Tentacion.md

 ---
 layout: post
-title: History
+title: Triple X
 ---

 ![TripleX](/images/TripleX.jpg)

-## Triple X 7 XxxTentacion.
+## TripleXTentacion.

-He is my favorite Rapper
+He is my favorite Rapper, but he is dead, but some people think he still alive, some are sad and happy for him.
+I like the music call "Guardian Angel" and "The Remedy a broken heart" or "Carry on".
+Cause of his dead a gun shot. he go to the jail a lot of times and he kill a guy in the jail.